The Complete Hen Party Games, Accessories & Survival Guide

 Get set for your weekend

 The bags are packed, the playlist is ready, and the bride is buzzing.
+The hen do is about to be underway.
 But how do you ensure the weekend actually lives up to the hype?

 Part 1: Top 10 Hen Do Fancy Dress Themes

-Dressing up creates an instant party atmosphere.
+Dressing up creates an instant party atmosphere, wherever you are and whatever you are doing.
 Here are ten themes to inspire your squad:

-1. The Spice Girls: Embrace 90s girl power.
+1. The Spice Girls: Embrace 90s girl power and be whoever you wannabe.
 Whether you are Scary, Sporty, Posh, Ginger, or Baby, these iconic outfits are guaranteed to spice up your night.

 2. Cowgirls: A classic that is easy to pull off.
 All you need are blue jeans, a checked shirt, and a cowboy hat.
-Go big with boots and lassos if you're feeling brave!
+Go big with boots and lassos if you're feeling brave – you could even go for a gun holster if you want – if nothing else, it’s a great place to keep your phone!

-3. The Charity Shop Challenge: Set a small budget (e.g., £5) and everyone buys their own outfit from a charity shop.
+3. The Charity Shop Challenge: Set a small budget (e.g., £10) and everyone buys their own outfit from a charity shop.
 The twist?
-Everyone buys one item for the bride, which she must wear all night!
+As well as buying their own outfit, everyone has to buy one item for the bride.
+Her outfit is then the combination of all the items bought for her – as you can imagine, this is always hilarious.

-4. Superheroes: From Wonder Woman to Catwoman, embrace your inner femme fatale with capes and tights.
+4. Superheroes: From Wonder Woman to Catwoman, there’s a superhero out there for all of you.
+Embrace your inner femme fatale with capes and tights.

 5. 80s Icons: Think neon, mesh, animal prints, and Madonna-inspired lace.
-It’s high-energy and looks great in photos.
+It’ll give the whole night out a high-energy vibe and always looks great in photos.

-6. TV Characters: Pick the bride’s favourite show or keep it vague so everyone can pick a character they love.
+6. TV Characters: If the bride has a particular favourite show, then you can theme it around that – if not, just keep it vague so everyone can pick a character they love.

-7. Grannies: Grey wigs, walking sticks, and housecoats.
+7. Grannies: Grey wigs, walking sticks, and housecoats combined to make you the most eye-catching of all hen dos out that night.
 You won’t look "sexy," but you will definitely be the most memorable group in the club.

 8. Pirates: Stripy t-shirts, eyepatches, and plastic swords.
-Easy to put together and always fun.
+Easy to put together and always fun, though don’t go waving the swords around too much after you’ve had a few drinks!

-9. Pyjamas: The most comfortable night out you’ll ever have.
-Just ensure they are well-fitting and respectable enough for the venue!
+9. Pyjamas/Onesies: The most comfortable night out you’ll ever have.
+Just ensure that whatever you are wearing, they are well-fitting, warm enough and respectable enough for the venue(s) that you are planning to visit.

-10. Naughty Nurses: A traditional favourite featuring white stockings and pocket watches for a coordinated squad look.
+10. Naughty Nurses: A traditional favourite for a hen do, featuring white stockings and pocket watches for a coordinated squad look.

 Part 2: Travel & Airport Etiquette

 Respect the Rules: Unlike a private car, a plane is public transport.
 Many airlines have strict policies regarding offensive slogans.
 A group was famously ejected from a flight for wearing "Bitches on Tour" t-shirts.
 If you are told to cover up or change, do it immediately.
-Don't risk your entire weekend for the sake of a slogan.
+Don't risk your entire weekend for the sake of a slogan – you’ll be able to display it again proudly once you get to where you are going!

 Pace Yourself: It’s tempting to hit the airport bar at 6 AM, but if you are visibly intoxicated, staff can—and will—refuse to let you board.
-Save the heavy drinking for when you land.
+Save the heavy drinking for when you land, there’ll be plenty of time for it, don’t you worry.d.

 Part 3: The Hen Do Packing List